 For interested volunteers, there are a number of ways you can help COSCA, including:

 1. Conejo Open Space Trails Advisory Committee (COSTAC) is an 11-member advisory committee appointed by the COSCA Board of Directors.
 Committee members serve 3-year terms and represent hikers, bicyclists and equestrians.
 Please contact the Thousand Oaks City Clerk's Office at (805) 449-2151 regarding vacancies on the committee.
 To view the meeting agenda click here.

 -Trail Work Day, held in October, allows volunteers to help with trail maintenance projects throughout the City.
 Transportation to work sites and a barbeque after the event are provided for volunteers.
 For more information click here.

--Mini-Trail Work Days provides focused trail work projects approximately every other month.
+-Mini-Trail Work Days provides focused trail work projects on an as-needed basis.
 Typical projects involve 5-20 volunteers, and work on specific tasks in coordination with COSCA Rangers.